EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   treated as a regular expression which may match any related property.
-- If a keyword is prefixed with the `$` operator, then the keyword will be treated as a soundex phoneme which may match any related property that sounds alike in the english language.
+- If a keyword is prefixed with the `$` operator, then the keyword will be treated as a soundex phoneme which may match any related property that sounds alike in the English language.
 - If a keyword is prefixed with the `+` operator, then the keyword must match any related property.
 - If a keyword is prefixed with the `-` operator, then the keyword must not match any related property.
 - If a specifier is present, then the keyword applies only to the specified property.
-- Specifiers refering to related entities may omit the property name, in which case the special property any will be implicit.
+- Specifiers referring to related entities may omit the property name, in which case the special property any will be implicit.
 - In keywords without specifiers, the special specifier any.any will be implicit.